mantoni/licy.js/README.md

 The following API is implemented on top:

-#### `plugin(name[, dependencies], start)`
+#### `plugin(name, start)`
-Registers a plugin with the given name, optional dependencies and start function.
-The start function will receive a hub.js view on the `licy` object (the licy event emitter scoped to the name of the plugin).
+Registers a plugin with the given name and start function.

+The start function has the parameters `(plugin[, callack])`.
+The `plugin` is a hub.js view on the `licy` object, scoped to the name of the plugin.
-Dependencies only need to be specified if a plugin cannot properly work without other plugins, or if you want them to be started before your plugin.
-Otherwise dependencies can be `required` lazy as needed.

-If a dependency of a plugin is destroyed, the dependant plugin will be automatically destroyed first.
-This way it's save to destroy `**`.
+If a callback is given, all events for this plugin will be queued until the callback was invoked.
+If the first argument to the callback is non-null, it is considered an error.

+#### `startAll([callback])`
+Starts all registered plugins.

+The optional callback receives an error as the only argument.

+#### `destroyAll([callback])`
+Destroys all registered plugins.

+The optional callback receives an error as the only argument.

 #### `start(name[, callback])`
 Starts the plugin with the given name.
-This calls `require` for all dependencies and invoke the start function of the plugin.
+This will invoke the plugins start function.

-The optional callback is invoked with `(err, plugin)` where plugin is the same object that was passed to the start function.
-If `*` was used in the plugin name, this is an array of plugins.
+The optional callback receives an error as the only argument.

+If an event is emitted on `licy` that starts with `name`, the plugin will be started automatically.
+All events are queued until the plugin is started.

 #### `destroy(name[, callback])`
 Destroy the plugin with the given name.
-This will destroy all dependant plugins, emit the `destroy` event on the plugin and remove all event handlers from it.
+This will emit the `destroy` event on the plugin and remove all event handlers from it.

-#### `require(name, callback)`
-Requires a plugin.
-The callback is invoked with `(err, plugin)` where plugin is the same object that was passed to the start function.
-If `*` was used in the plugin name, this is an array of plugins.
-If the plugin is not running, it will be started.
+The optional callback receives an error as the only argument.

 #### `restart(name[, callback])`
 Destroys and then starts the plugin with the given name.
-This will emit the `destroy` event on the plugin, remove all event handlers from it and then invoke the start function of the plugin.
+This will emit the `destroy` event on the plugin, remove all event handlers from it and then invoke the start function of the plugin again.

-The optional callback is invoked with `(err, plugin)` where plugin is the same object that was passed to the start function.
-If `*` was used in the plugin name, this is an array of plugins.

-It is save to call restart on a plugin that is not running.
+The optional callback receives an error as the only argument.

+Any events that are emitted for this this plugin during the restart will be queued until the restart was successful.

-#### `status(name)`
+#### `reset()`
-Returns the status of the given plugin.
-This can be one of `registered`, `starting`, `started`, `destroying` or `unknown`.

- - `registered` means the plugin is known, but not started.
- - `starting` means `start` was called for this plugin, but did not return yet.
- - `started` means `start` that startup was completed successfully.
- - `destroying` means the `destroy` event was fired, but did not return yet.
- - `unknown` means that there is no plugin with the given name.

-Note that after a plugin was destroyed the status is `registered` again.

-#### `each(name, event[, arg1, arg2, ...][[, strategy], callback])`
-Requires the plugins matching the given name and emits an event with optional arguments on them.

-If a callback is provided, it will be invoked with `(err, result)` once all emit calls returned.
-The result depends on the strategy as described in the hub.js documentation.
-The default is LAST.

-Note that a callback must be provided when passing a strategy function or the strategy would be used as the callback.
+Resets the `licy` singleton to the initial state.
+All listeners will be removed, all plugins unregistered and all states reset.
+This will not destroy the plugins or emit any events.

+Use this in the `tearDown` function of your unit tests.

 ## Contributing